 Neovasc Receives Nasdaq Notification Regarding Minimum Market Value Deficiency

-The Notification Letter does not impact the Company’s listing on The Nasdaq Capital Market at this time.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(C), the Company has been provided 180 calendar days, or until September 18, 2018, to regain compliance with Nasdaq Listing Rule 5550(b)(2).
-To regain compliance, the Company’s market value must exceed US $35 million for a minimum of 10 consecutive business days.
-In the event the Company does not regain compliance by September 18, 2018, the Company may be eligible for additional time to regain compliance.
+The Notification Letter does not impact the Company’s listing on the Nasdaq Capital Market at this time.
+In accordance with Nasdaq Listing Rule 5810(c)(3)(C), the Company has been provided 180 calendar days, or until June 8, 2021, to regain compliance with Nasdaq Listing Rule 5550(b)(2).
+To regain compliance, the Company’s market value must exceed US$35 million for a minimum of 10 consecutive business days.
+In the event the Company does not regain compliance by June 8, 2021, the Company may be eligible for additional time to regain compliance or may face delisting.

-The Company intends to monitor the market value between now and September 18, 2018 and intends to cure the deficiency within the prescribed grace period.
-During this time, we expect that the Company’s common shares will continue to be listed and trade on The Nasdaq Capital Market.
+The Company intends to monitor its market value between now and June 8, 2021.
+During this time, we expect that the Company’s common shares will continue to be listed and trade on the Nasdaq Capital Market.

 The Company’s business operations are not affected by the receipt of the Notification Letter.